kubernetes/ingress-nginx/docs/examples/grpc/README.md

   EOF
   ```

-- If you save the above example manifest as a file named `ingress.go-grpc-greeter-server.yaml` and edit it to match your deployment and service, you can create the ingress like this ;
+- If you save the above example manifest as a file named `ingress.go-grpc-greeter-server.yaml` and edit it to match your deployment and service, you can create the ingress like this:

   ```
   $ kubectl create -f ingress.go-grpc-greeter-server.yaml